Search a Port Alphabetically

 Sadly, as many as three million of its inhabitants were taken from the country and enslaved until the British ended the practice in the 1800s.
 Alex Haley in his epic "Roots" was able to trace his family ancestors to rural Gambia, where Kunta Kinteh's trail began.
 Today, The Gambia's natural beauty and proximity to Europe has made it one of the larger markets for tourism in Western Africa.

 Banjul, capital of The Gambia, began as Bathurst, a British, military outpost in 1816.
 Located where the Gambia River enters the Atlantic, this port city is known for its colourful market with its batik cloth and Arch 22, its commemorative entry.
 Towns and beaches outside of the city are referred to as Kombo.
 Natural parks in the rural areas are home to over 250 species of birds as well as different monkeys and crocodiles.
-Banjul is a destination suited to those who can look beyond the developing infrastructure and see the natural beauty that awaits.
+Banjul is a destination suited to those who can look beyond the developing infrastructure and see the natural beauty that awaits you.

 Please note: Be wary of pickpockets in crowded market areas and informal tour guides known as "bumsters" who may harass visitors.